Calibration in Machine Learning Uncertainty Quantification: beyond consistency to target adaptivity: Validation methods

 Adaptivity is tested using the same protocol.
-For the molecular mass {[}Fig.\,\ref{fig:eqBin}(b,e,g){]}, the fraction of biased bins reaches 12\,\% ($f_{v,ZM}=0.88$) and the fraction of deviant bins for $<Z^{2}>$ is abut 40\,\% ($f_{v,ZMS}=0.6$).
+For the molecular mass {[}Fig.\,\ref{fig:eqBin}(b,e,g){]}, the fraction of biased bins reaches 12\,\% ($f_{v,ZM}=0.88$) and the fraction of deviant bins for $<Z^{2}>$ is about 40\,\% ($f_{v,ZMS}=0.6$).
 There is a strong predominance of deviant bins for the masses below 120 Da, where the small values of the statistic point to overestimated uncertainties.
 In consequence, the ACF of the LZMS series presents a slow decay, to be compared with the one obtained for $u_{E}$.
 If one accepts that there is no strong bias of $Z$ in this area, values of $<Z^{2}>$ around 0.5 can be interpreted as an excess factor of $1/\sqrt{0.5}\simeq1.4$ for the uncertainties.
-Here again, despite the notable stratification of the molecular masses, the ordering of the data has not a strong impact on the $f_{v}$ statistics (Fig.\,\ref{fig:fVal}(b)).
+Here again, despite the notable stratification of the molecular masses, the ordering of the data has not a strong impact on the $f_{v}$ statistics {[}Fig.\,\ref{fig:fVal}(b){]}.

-For the fraction of heteroatoms {[}Fig.\,\ref{fig:eqBin}(c,f,i){]}, the LZM analysis displays the same trend from positive to negative $<Z>$ values as observed in Fig.\,\ref{fig:Plot-of-errors}(c), with a sub-optimal fraction of valid bins ($f_{v,ZM}=0.88$).
+For the fraction of heteroatoms {[}Fig.\,\ref{fig:eqBin}(c,f,i){]}, the LZM analysis displays the same trend from positive to negative $<Z>$ values as observed in Fig.\,\ref{fig:Plot-of-errors}(c), with a sub-optimal fraction of valid bins ($f_{v,ZM}=0.80$).
 The LZMS analysis reveals clusters of deviant bins at several spots along the $X_{2}$ axis, which is reflected in a slowly decreasing ACF.
-The fraction of valid bins is small ($f_{v,ZMS}=0.61$).
+The fraction of valid bins is small ($f_{v,ZMS}=0.62$).
 Here again, despite the strong stratification of $X_{2}$, the $f_{v,ZMS}$ statistic is not strongly affected by the reordering perturbation {[}Fig.\,\ref{fig:fVal}(c){]}.
-This confirms the lack of adaptivity of these uncertainties.{}

 The LZM/LZMS analysis based on stratified binning with a minimum of 100 points per bin is presented in Fig.\,\ref{fig:strata}, and the $f_{v}$ values are also reported in Fig.\,\ref{fig:fVal}.
 This representation is less crowded than the equal-size binning and provides essentially the same conclusions.
-One notes more severe values of the $f_{v}$ statistic for the adaptivity analysis with larger error bars due to a smaller number of bins.
+One notes more severe values of the $f_{v}$ statistic for the adaptivity analysis, with larger error bars due to a smaller number of bins.